YHyunCho/yhyuncho.github.io/_posts/2024-06-06-Take control of the object speed and movement.md

 ---
-title: Take Control of the Object Speed and Movement
+title: "[Prototype 1] Take Control of the Object Speed and Movement"
 date: 2024-06-06 06:31:00 +09:00
 categories: [Unity]
 tags: